 Specific attacks force the user to buy something useless for a pretty penny.
 However, most of these attacks are to get your data hacked by remote staff.

-How to prevent phishing attack?
+How to prevent phishing attacks?

-You can keep your employees safe from the attack by educating them.
+You can keep your employees safe from the cyber attack by educating them.
 Employees who work remotely need to be informed about what emails might have attachments, files to download, and links to websites with ridiculous promotions.

-According to IBM, 95% of the security breaches are caused by human error, so end-user training is necessary for your team.
+According to IBM, 95% of security breaches are caused by human error, so end-user training is necessary for your team.
 NSW IT prepares education modules to protect the company’s data.

 Strict Measures to prevent the cybersecurity attack